mohitiitian/Next_word_predictor/README.md

 ## Model Training
 ### Compilation:

-Compiled the model using the Adam optimizer and categorical cross-entropy loss function.
+Compiled the model using the Adam optimizer and sparse_categorical cross-entropy loss function.
 ### Metrics used: Accuracy
 ## Training: